 The cost of living is made up of lots of life’s essentials.
 It includes the food we eat, transport and the energy we use to heat and power our homes.
 But it’s our homes themselves that all too often account for an increasingly large proportion of the cost of living.
+Let us look at some cities that are too expensive to buy a home.

 In those cities where housing costs have increased the most, it is also likely there will be a shortage of housing – particularly when it comes to the availability of affordable homes for middle- and lower-income people.